Corporate Social Responsibility

-- A ‘switch off policy’ for all electronics, lights and equipment.
+- Implemented a ‘switch off policy’ for all electronics, lights and equipment.
 Computers across the business automatically shut down if accidentally left on standby in the evenings;

-- Biodegradable products in our food services area rather than items that would go into landfill;
+- Adopted biodegradable products in our food service areas, rather than relying on items that would go into landfill;

-- Previewing documents instead of printing.
-Printed materials have been removed from management meetings in 2019;
+- Established policy to preview documents on screen instead of printing.
+Printed materials have been removed from management meetings;

-- New policies to reduce use of note pads, pens and flip charts in venues, through the increased provision of whiteboards and less easy access to doodle pads;
+- Enforced new policies to reduce use of note pads, pens and flip charts in venues, through the increased provision of whiteboards and less easy access to doodle pads;

-- Bio-degradable pens are being rolled out across the business, replacing single use plastic;
+- When pens are required, we are providing bio-degradable pens across the business, replacing single use plastic;

 - Disposable cups have been removed from the business;